 What is pre-code governance and why does it matter?

 Back in October 2015, I walked into a new role at Technology Evaluation Centers, tasked with leading a digital transformation that spanned sales, legal, operations, and customer support.
 The team had been using Microsoft XRM, a no-code tool where they'd tried to build all their workflows themselves.
-They thought they'd just automate everything - link sales calls to inventory, legal approvals, the whole chain.
+They thought they'd just automate everything: link sales calls to inventory, legal approvals, the whole chain.
 What they'd actually built was a bazooka to kill a mosquito: an overcomplicated beast that no one really understood and that didn't work correctly.

 So my architect Alexei Goldman and I sat down with each stakeholder and said, "Let's not start with how you want it done.
 Let's start with what's bugging you."
 We made them step back from tech talk and just tell us their pain points, their ideal outcomes, and where they were willing to compromise.

 That human-first conversation saved us a ton of headaches.
-Yes, it took three months to get a solid package for the developers - typical with delays of aligning everyone's calendars and the back-and-forth of follow-up questions.
+Yes, it took three months to get a solid package for the developers, typical with delays of aligning everyone's calendars and the back-and-forth of follow-up questions.
 But we ended up with a system that was actually maintainable and made sense to everyone.
 The big takeaway: before you jump into building, make sure you're all speaking the same human language first.
 Alignment is everything.

 How can you adapt your AI coding strategy before it's too late?